Asymptotic Criticality of the Navier-Stokes Regularity Problem: Introduction

-On the opposite side are the `non-filamentary' geometric scenarios; e.g., a flow initiated at the Kida vortex constrained with the maximal number of symmetries on the periodic cube.
-A careful computational study of the scale of sparseness in this case was performed in \citet{Rafner2019} revealing that--within a time interval leading to the peak of the vorticity magnitude--the solution stabilized in $Z_{\frac{1}{2}+\epsilon}$, explaining the eventual slump.
-This indicated that the $Z_\alpha$ framework is well suited for detecting the onset of turbulent dissipation in the non-filamentary geometries as well.
+The second concerns a `non-filamentary' scenario -- more precisely -- a flow initiated at the Kida vortex constrained with the maximal number of symmetries on the periodic cube.
+A careful computational study of the scale of sparseness in this case was performed in \citet{Rafner2019} revealing that -- within a time interval leading to the peak of the vorticity magnitude -- the solution stabilized in $Z_{\frac{1}{2}+\epsilon}$, explaining the eventual slump as a consequence of turbulent dissipation and revealing a slight sub-criticality of the Kida flow within the framework.

-In what follows, consider the higher-order spatial fluctuations of the velocity field (more spatial intermittency, an increased chance to deviate from `the scaling' )--more specifically--the sequence of functional classes $Z^{(k)}_{\alpha_k}$ defined by the following rule.
+In what follows, consider the higher-order spatial fluctuations of the velocity field -- more specifically -- the sequence of functional classes $Z^{(k)}_{\alpha_k}$ defined by the following rule.
 For a positive, decreasing sequence $\{\alpha_k\}$,

-essentially, one is building a `Sobolev scale' based on $Z_\alpha$.
-Then, the main results of this paper can be summarized in the first two columns of the following table (the third column is included for the comparison).
-In the first column, one can choose an arbitrary large $k^* \ge k^{**}(\|u_0\|_2, \|u_0\|_\infty)$.
+Then, the main result of this paper can be summarized in the following table ($T^*$ denotes a possible singular time).

 (The precise statements are given in Theorem~\ref{th:MainResult} and Theorem~\ref{th:LerayZalpha}, respectively.)